 - Navigate to the storage location, select the sample or samples you want, and click Check Out.

-- From any grid of samples, including in a workflow job, use checkboxes to select the sample(s) you want and select Storage > Check Out.
+- From any grid of samples, use checkboxes to select the sample(s) you want and select Storage > Check Out.
+On a narrower browser, this option will be under the More > menu.

 - From the sample details page, select > Check Out to check out a single sample.